r-Techsupport/TechSupportBot/documentation/PrivacyPolicy.md

 The Bot collects and stores the following categories of data in its PostgreSQL database and internal logs:

 **Moderation Records**
-- User IDs of users who are warned, banned, kicked, muted, or unbanned
+- **User IDs** of users who are warned, banned, kicked, muted, or unbanned
-- Warning records: The warning reason, the issuing moderator's User ID, and the timestamp
+- **Warning records**: The warning reason, the issuing moderator's User ID, and the timestamp
-- Moderator notes: free-text notes attached to a user by moderators, including the note body, the author's User ID, and timestamp
+- **Moderator notes**: free-text notes attached to a user by moderators, including the note body, the author's User ID, and timestamp
-- Ban logs: the banned user's ID, the responsible moderator's ID, the ban reason, and the timestamp
+- **Ban logs**: the banned user's ID, the responsible moderator's ID, the ban reason, and the timestamp
-- Modmail ban records: User IDs of users banned from using modmail
+- **Modmail ban records**: User IDs of users banned from using modmail

 **Modmail (Direct Message Relay)**
-- All DMs sent to the modmail bot are logged and relayed to a private moderation forum thread
+- **All DMs sent to the modmail bot** are logged and relayed to a private moderation forum thread
-- Message contents and attachments sent in modmail DMs are stored within forum threads
+- **Message contents and attachments** sent in modmail DMs are stored within forum threads
-- Thread metadata: username, User ID, account creation date, join date, server nickname, roles, and past thread count are recorded on thread creation
+- **Thread metadata**: username, User ID, account creation date, join date, server nickname, roles, and past thread count are recorded on thread creation
-- Message edit history in active modmail threads is logged
+- **Message edit history** in active modmail threads is logged

 **Activity and Event Logs**
 The bot logs the following Discord events internally to designated log channels: